BlockchainCommons/iOS-Bitcoin/README.md

 ## Changes

+### 0.10.0

+* Improvements to BIP32Path to support Master key component.
+* Derivations now have a `path` attribute that retrieves the BIP32Path associated with the derivation.

 ### 0.9.0

-Bech32 and TxRef functionality now support original Bech32 and Bech32Bis.
+* Bech32 and TxRef functionality now support original Bech32 and Bech32Bis.